 Osteoporosis, a condition characterized by weak and brittle bones, is often associated with bone loss in periodontal disease.
 The connection is in the drugs used to treat the condition, which can cause some damage to the jawbone.
 As the density of the jawbone continues to decrease, the teeth will no longer have that solid foundation to support them.
 This ultimately leads to tooth loss.

 Arguably the most dreadful of them all is the association between oral diseases and cancer.
-Studies say that individuals – men, most especially – who suffer from periodontal disease are more likely to develop kidney, pancreatic, and blood cancers compared to those with good periodontal health.
+Studies say that individuals – men, most especially – who suffer from the periodontal disease.
+Are more likely to develop kidney, pancreatic, and blood cancers compared to those with good periodontal health.